xbeat/Machine-Learning/README.md

 Padding, strides, and pooling are fundamental concepts in deep learning, particularly in convolutional neural networks (CNNs).
 These techniques help manage the spatial dimensions of data as it passes through the network, allowing for more effective feature extraction and computational efficiency.

+## Gradient Descent for Linear Regression with Multiple Features

+Gradient Descent for Linear Regression: Scaling to Multiple Features

+Gradient descent is a fundamental optimization algorithm used in machine learning, particularly in linear regression.
+We'll explore how this algorithm scales from simple univariate cases to handling multiple features, making it a powerful tool for complex data analysis.

 ## Searching and Retrieving Images with Python

 Image Search and Retrieval in Python